CDCgov/pygriddler/README.md

 - Running a function over multiple parameter sets, and "squashing" the results into a single [polars DataFrame](https://docs.pola.rs/py-polars/html/reference/dataframe/index.html).
 - Running a simulation function over multiple replicates with specified seeds.

-See the GitHub pages documentation for more detail.
+See the [GitHub pages documentation](https://cdcgov.github.io/pygriddler/) for more detail.
+Source documentation is under `docs/`.

 ## Project Admin